-- 1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Intuit has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg. - 2.
-Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent; the '181 patent; and U.S. Patent Nos.
-7,181,017 ("the '017 patent"); 7,869,591 ("the '591 patent"); and 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
+1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Box has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg.

+2. Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent; '181 patent; and U.S. Patent Nos.
+7,181,017; 7,869,591; and 8,566,247 (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
 The STPC patents have been cited in over 550 United States patents and patent applications as prior art before the United States Patent and Trademark Office.
 The STPC patents disclose systems and methods for secure communications over a computer network where a third party (intermediary) performs a requisite function with respect to the transaction without requiring the intermediary to be trusted with respect to the private information or cryptographic keys for communicated information.
 The inventions taught in the STPC patents employ secure cryptographic schemes, which drastically reduce the risk of unauthorized disclosure of encrypted data.

-3. The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patents that Intuit is accused of infringing.
+3. The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patents Box is accused of infringing.

-4. Nearly 15 years after Dr. Nagel and his co-inventors conceived of the inventions disclosed in the STPC patents, Gilad Parann-Nissany, a current Intuit employee and the Chief Executive Officer of Porticor Ltd. (which was acquired by Intuit in February of 2015 and renamed Intuit Data Protection), described systems such as Dr. Nagel, Mr. Felsher, and Mr. Hoffberg's secure third party communications system as "more important than ever" and prescribed that as "[h]ealthcare businesses are adopting cloud computing in record numbers,"
+4. Nearly 15 years after Dr. Nagel and his co-inventors conceived of the inventions disclosed in the STPC patents, Aaron Levie, chief executive officer and co-founder of Box, described systems such as Dr. Nagel, Mr. Felsher, and Mr. Hoffberg's secure third party communications system as "important" and Box is a "big believer[] in as much encryption as possible."